 Preheat your oven to 160 degrees/140 degrees on a fan oven / gas mark 3.

 First you need to slice up your red cabbage.
 Slice the cabbage down the centre, discarding the hard core in the middle and the tough outer leaves.

 Then chop each half into slices about 1cm wide.

-Place half of the red cabbage in a casserole dish and top with half of the soft light brown sugar, nutmeg, cinnamon, red wine and red wine vinegar.
+Place half of the red cabbage in a casserole dish and top with half of the soft light brown sugar, onion, nutmeg, cinnamon, red wine and red wine vinegar.

-Top with the remaining cabbage and the rest of the sugar, nutmeg, cinnamon, red wine and red wine vinegar.
+Top with the remaining cabbage and the rest of the sugar, nutmeg, onion, cinnamon, red wine and red wine vinegar.

 Add the bay leaves, give it good stir and place in the oven in a lidded casserole dish.